 The Specialist vs Generalist Myth

-You might think these high-profile cases would put people off from doing online quizzes.
+You might think high-profile privacy cases would put people off doing online quizzes.
 But despite the privacy concerns, the term "personality quiz" still gets between 10k and 100k Google searches a month.

 Why do people enjoy taking these quizzes?
 Partly it's because people like learning about themselves.
 And personality quizzes promise to teach you something new - or at least confirm something you already know - about yourself.

-But there's another reason too.
-From an early age, you've been conditioned to categorise yourself or allow yourself to be assigned to a category.
-Your family, friends, teachers and co-workers have all contributed to this form of social conditioning.
+But there's another reason.
+From an early age, we've been conditioned to categorise ourselves or allow ourselves to be assigned a label.
+Our family, friends, teachers and co-workers have all contributed to this form of social conditioning.